 According to John von Neumann, quantum technology is different from the deterministic classical mechanics, which holds that the state is determined by values of two variables.
 He stated that quantum technology is determined by probabilities and this explanation has been used to justify the technology's superiority.

-Thin film nanotechnology from AVS Australian vacuum services in Sydney.
+Nanotechnology semiconductor fabrication from AVS Australian vacuum services in Sydney.

 Quantum superposition states can be very sensitive to a number of external effects, such as electric, magnetic and gravitational fields; rotation, acceleration and time, and therefore can be used to make very accurate sensors.
 There are many experimental demonstrations of quantum sensing devices, such as the experiments carried out by the Nobel laureate William D. Phillips on using cold atom interferometer systems to measure gravity and the atomic clock which is used by many national standards agencies around the world to define the second.